 Absorption of calcium in soyfoods such as fortified soymilk and certain types of tofu is similar to the rate of absorption of calcium from cow's milk.
-16 Also, like cow's milk, nearly all soymilk is fortified with vitamin D. The high-quality protein in soyfoods may also be important for bone health.
+Also, like cow's milk, nearly all soymilk is fortified with vitamin D. The high-quality protein in soyfoods may also be important for bone health.

 In addition, like the hormone estrogen, isoflavones may provide direct skeletal benefits.
-Two large studies in Asia found that women who consumed the most soy-the equivalent of about two servings per day- were approximately one-third less likely to suffer fractures. ^{17,18} However, clinical studies, in which the effect of isoflavones is compared to a placebo, have produced mixed results.
-Therefore, it is not possible to conclude that isoflavones have skeletal benefits.
-Nevertheless, because many soyfoods provide calcium and high-quality protein they can be considered an important part of a diet that protects bone health.
+Two large studies in Asia found that women who consumed the most soy-the equivalent of about two servings per day- were approximately one-third less likely to suffer fractures.
+Clinical studies, in which the effect of isoflavones on bone health is compared to a placebo, have produced encouraging results (new reference).
+However, it is not possible to definitively conclude that isoflavones have skeletal benefits.
+Nevertheless, because many soyfoods provide calcium and high-quality protein they can be considered an important part of a diet that promotes bone health.